MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/README.md

-# Day 01: Metadata Cleaning and Normalization for Reuse
+# Day 01: Metadata Cleaning and Making Values Consistent for Reuse

 Welcome.
-This mini-repo is the Day 01 box from the full workshop.
-You will clean messy metadata, normalize key fields, and capture a repeatable recipe others can trust.
-Everything here is already battle-tested from a live run.
+This day focuses on cleaning messy metadata, making key fields consistent, and capturing a repeatable recipe others can trust.

 ## What you'll learn and produce
 - How to use OpenRefine facets to see patterns before changing anything.
-- How to normalize rights, places, and creator strings without losing meaning.
+- How to make rights, places, and creator strings consistent without losing meaning.
-- How to export an operations JSON that makes your cleaning reproducible.
+- How to export an OpenRefine operations file (a saved record of the cleaning steps) that makes your cleaning reproducible.
 - How to run a light validation pass in Colab to confirm the cleaned file is ready to hand off.

-## Timebox
+## Suggested timing (so you can plan your session)
 - Lab 01 (Inspect with facets): ~15 minutes
-- Lab 02 (Clean + normalize + export recipe): ~30 minutes
+- Lab 02 (Clean + make values consistent + export recipe): ~30 minutes
 - Lab 03 (Validate basics): ~20 minutes

-If you have only 30 minutes, do Lab 01 and the first half of Lab 02 to capture the operations JSON; validation can happen later.
+If you have only 30 minutes, do Lab 01 and the first half of Lab 02 to capture the OpenRefine operations file; validation can happen later.

 ## Why these tools today
 - **OpenRefine** keeps cleaning work transparent, lets you facet before changing values, and exports a sharable recipe so others can replay your steps.